 Also not Yugoslavia

 After the Boston Marathon Bombing in 2013 the Czechs were not only shocked by the news of the terrorist attack but also by the fact that many US-citizens mistook the Czech Republic for the terrorists’ country of origin – Chechnya.
-Even sadder is that many continue commiting this mistake even years later.
+Even sadder is that many continue committing this mistake even years later.
 Czech Republic and Chechnya have literally nothing in common, politically, geographically or religiously.
 So if you’re one of those who tend to confuse these two, please don’t.
 Or maybe we’d suggest keeping up less with the Kardashians and more with the geography.

 — himbo slice (@MrPooni) April 19, 2013

 “So you’re from Prague!”